Introduction to Generics in Java

 Advantages of Generics in Java

-- Flexibility: Generics allows our code to accommodate different data types with the help of generic classes and methods.
+- Flexibility: Generics allow the code to accommodate different data types with the help of Generic classes and methods.

 - Eliminating the Need to Typecast: Since the data types being held by the collections are already determined, one need not typecast it at the time of retrieval.
 This reduces the code’s length and a coder’s effort.